The Martinez is a cocktail that any classic drink connoisseur will definitely want to note. It may even become your new favorite.

 Variations on the Martinez Cocktail

-- Some recipes use dry vermouth and/or Cointreau or triple sec (instead of maraschino).
+- Some recipes replace the maraschino liqueur with dry vermouth and/or Cointreau or triple sec.

 - Original recipes, such as those printed in Jerry Thomas' bartending guides from the late 1800's, use maraschino.